 Not the case here.
-Wizards of the Coast really went to some effort in this 2004 set.
+Wizards of the Coast really went to some effort in this 2004 set, even including a selection of their pre-painted plastic miniatures.
 Also known as the Black Dragon Edition.

 Dungeons & Dragons Basic Game (Wizards of the Coast, 2004)